axel-sirota/jenkins-course/labs/lab8/lab8.md

 - Create a Declarative Pipeline job that has a Build and Test phase
 - Each phase will compile and later test with maven the simple-app
 - It should publish the test result
+- Ensure to always wipe out the workspace even if it failed!